 Meanwhile, whisk the eggs, egg yolk, and sugar together until thick and pale.
-Add the cornstarch and salt, and whisk again to combine.
+Add the cornstarch, flour and salt, and whisk again to combine.

 Once the milk is hot and just about to simmer, pour a fourth of the milk into the egg batter and whisk vigorously to combine.
 This will help temper your eggs so that they don't curdle later when combined with the hot milk.

 Slowly pour the entire egg mixture into the saucepan with the hot milk, whisking vigorously as you do.
 Continue to heat this mixture over medium-low heat, stirring the mixture the entire time.
 After about 7 to 10 minutes, you should see the cream really thicken up into a gelatin/pudding-like consistency.
 This happens in the matter of a moment, so be careful and watchful of your pastry cream.

 Place a sheet of plastic wrap directly onto the pastry cream to prevent a filmy layer from forming.
 Refrigerate the pastry cream until chilled.
 After it's chilled, if you feel like it's thickened up too much, you can stream in a little bit of milk and whisk to thin out the consistency a bit.

 Add in the flour and stir to combine.
 Place the saucepan back onto the stove, and over medium-low heat, stir the dough until it forms a wet sand-like appearance and clumps together.
 Continue stirring the dough in the saucepan for another minute to help get rid of some of the moisture in the dough.